The Foundation (1993–2014)

 The year 2015 marked a pivotal turning point.
 Recognizing the need for a more transparent and institutionalized structure, a dedicated Interim Board was formed to lead the organization through a legal and operational restructuring.

-Under the leadership of Interim Board President Charrisse Jackson-Jordan, Interim Vice President Mia Wright, and Interim Secretary Renee Tamplin-Jones, the association navigated the transition from its original structure to a formal public entity.
+The interim board that transitioned the original structure to a formal public entity consisted of Board President Charrisse Jackson-Jordan, Vice President Mia Wright, Treasurer Donna Harris-Lewis, and Interim Secretary Renee Taplin-Jones.
 This critical “bridge” year was managed day-to-day by Interim Executive Director Latrisha Winston-Reid, who ensured the organization remained mission-focused while the foundations for our current chapter were being laid.

 A Reimagined Era: